rtpop/github-crashcourse/README.md

 # Git and GitHub crash course
 This is a repository for the practical component of a git & GitHub course.
-This includes a short presentation of gi and the main features of git, as well as a more detailed guide of the basics of git and GitHub.
+This includes a short presentation of git and the main features of git, as well as a more detailed guide of the basics of git and GitHub.

 Slides:
 https://docs.google.com/presentation/d/1pOj41FHSDqTLEfji0Nqh9-PoDVcq861yObhCFfQM0TU/edit?usp=sharing